charitha22/hybf-cc23-artifact/README.md

 by each technique, while the second contains the relative reduction with respect to the baseline version without any branch fusion optimization.

+### SPEC 2006 and 2017

+Inside `benchmarks`, the folders `spec06` and `spec17` contain similar build scripts to those found in the `mibench` folder.
+Because both SPEC 2006 and SPEC 2017 require private access, we only provide the build scripts as part of this artifact.
+However, one only need to copy the `src` folder of each program in the benchmark suites to their corresponding folder in our evaluation environment.
+The `Makefile.config` in the folder of each program contains a list of the source files expected.

+Once the source files of each program have been copied to their corresponding folder, we can follow the same steps as described for MiBench.
+We also provide a `run-code-size.sh` script inside the `spec06` and `spec17` folders, which produces the `results.csv` file with the code size numbers and the log information in the `.txt` files.

+The `plot-code-size.py` Python script can also be used in the same way as described for MiBench.

 ## Customization and Reusability
 ### Experiment Customization